 Field trips are planned to coordinate with and enhance our curriculum while providing students with an exciting opportunity to visit interesting locations.
-Some classes fundraise to help cover any costs of a specific trip, families make donations, and our PTA assists with covering cost.
+Some classes fundraise to help cover any costs of a specific trip, families make donations, and our PTA assists with covering costs.
 No child may be denied participation due to an inability to make a donation.
 To volunteer on field trips, you must fill out the District required paperwork for a background check and be officially cleared by the district as a volunteer prior to the trip.
-If you are planning to drive, you will also need to submit a District requires the use of chaperones on all field trips.
+Teachers will inform parents of how many chaperones are needed for each field trip.
+If you are planning to drive, you will also need to submit a District proof of insurance form including all requested documents for approval in advance.
+The District requires the use of chaperones on all field trips.
 If, for any reason, a scheduled field trip does not have a sufficient number of chaperones, or necessary paperwork on file, then the trip is subject to be cancelled.